-Overall commercial landings of longline caught species have generally declined since 2002, consistent with the decline in the number of vessels operating in this fishery.

-Although longlining has mostly targeted southern bluefin, bigeye, and swordfish, the greatest part of the catch consists of albacore taken mostly as bycatch.
-Pacific bluefin and yellowfin tunas are also taken in small numbers in longline sets, with skipjack only rarely taken.
-Blue, black, and striped marlin are caught in small numbers in the domestic longline fishery.
-In order to protect New Zealand's sport fishery, since 1988 marlins may not be retained by commercial fishers when taken within New Zealand fisheries waters.
+Overall commercial landings of surface longline caught species have declined since 2002, consistent with the decline in the number of vessels operating in this fishery.
+Although surface longlining in 2023 mostly targeted southern bluefin tuna, swordfish made up 15% of catches.
+In addition, bigeye tuna, Pacific bluefin and albacore tuna were also caught, with yellowfin tuna and striped marlin only caught in small numbers.
+In order to protect New Zealand's sport fishery, since 1987 marlins may not be retained by commercial fishers when taken within New Zealand fisheries waters or on the high seas.

-The striped marlin catch by recreational fishers in 2022 was estimated to be 116 t, with 60% of the fish tagged and released.
+The striped marlin catch by recreational fishers in 2023 was estimated to be 112 t, with 77% of the fish tagged and released.
 Most International Game Fish Association world records for striped marlin are for fish caught in New Zealand.

 A National Panel Survey of recreational fishers was conducted for the first time in the 2011-12 fishing year.
-The recreational sector was estimated to have landed 21,898 (CV 0.21) albacore in that year.
-Based on a mean weight of 4.2 kg this catch was estimated to be 92 t.
+The recreational sector was estimated to have landed 21,375 (CV 0.22) albacore in that year.
+Based on a mean weight of 4.2 kg this catch was estimated to be 90 t.
 The survey was repeated in the 2017-18 fishing year and recreational fishers were estimated to have caught 12,463 albacore with a mean weight of 4.55 kg for a catch of 57 t (CV 0.22).
+The most recent survey was conducted for the 2022-23 fishing year.
+It was estimated that 4,745 albacore were caught recreationally, with a mean weight of 7.3 kg resulting in an estimated catch of 35 t (CV 0.30).

-The National Panel Survey for the 2011-12 fishing year estimated 92 t of skipjack tuna was landed based on an estimated 41,182 (CV 0.23) fish with a mean weight of 2.24 kg.
-In the 2017-18 fishing year, an estimated 54 t of skipjack tuna was landed (CV 0.17) based on an estimated 29,892 fish with a mean weight of 1.80 kg.
-Other pelagic species were not caught in sufficient quantities to be recorded in the survey.
+The National Panel Survey for the 2011-12 fishing year estimated 76 t of skipjack tuna was landed based on an estimated 33,907 (CV 0.21) fish with a mean weight of 2.24 kg.
+In the 2017-18 fishing year, an estimated 52 t of skipjack tuna was landed (CV 0.18) based on an estimated 29,070 fish with a mean weight of 1.8 kg.
+The most recent survey was conducted for the 2022-23 fishing year.
+It was estimated that 20,928 skipjack were caught recreationally, with a mean weight of 2.08 kg resulting in an estimated catch of 44 t (CV 0.41).

+Other pelagic species were not caught in sufficient quantities to be recorded in the survey, which is repeated every 5 years.